DOI-USGS/ISIS3/FY19-Roadmap.md

 # Roadmap 2019 (DRAFT)
-In 2019 ASC has a number of different software targets.
-These are largely focused on our core software packages: ISIS, the Community Sensor Model toolchain, plio, PyHAT, and AutoCNet.
-Additionally, we have tools and processes which rely on these core tools such as the Universal Planetary Coordinates database, Map-A-Planet 2 and Map Projection on the Web which all utilize ISIS.
+In 2019 ASC has several different software targets.
+These are primarily focused on our core software packages: ISIS, the Community Sensor Model toolchain, plio, PyHAT, and AutoCNet.
+Additionally, we have tools and processes which rely on these core tools such as the Universal Planetary Coordinates database, Map-A-Planet 2 and Map Projection on the Web, which all utilize ISIS.

-We have labelled some tasks as investigations in order to identify those places where we need additional information before we can estimate the full complexity and scope of a task.
+We have labeled some tasks as investigations to identify those places where we need additional information before we can estimate the full complexity and scope of a task.
 These tasks can lead to future work, a decision to defer, or a decision that additional information is required.

 Tasks on this roadmap are living.
 They may move ahead to future years, be identified as being completed, or be identified as not needed.
 Our ultimate goal is to engage the user community to identify where we can add value.